myoung8223/LAN-Media-Streaming/README.md

 ## How it works

-The **sender** captures a display with DXGI Desktop Duplication (GPU, ~2 ms/frame;
-falls back to GDI if unavailable) — the main display by default, or any monitor you pick on a multi-monitor PC — encodes it to H.264 with FFmpeg using a hardware encoder when one is present, captures system audio via WASAPI loopback and encodes it to Opus, then muxes both into a single TCP stream.
+The **Windows sender** captures a display with DXGI Desktop Duplication (GPU, ~2 ms/frame; falls back to GDI if unavailable) — the main display by default, or any monitor you pick on a multi-monitor PC — encodes it to H.264 with FFmpeg using a hardware encoder when one is present, captures system audio via WASAPI loopback and encodes it to Opus, then muxes both into a single TCP stream.
 The output resolution, bitrate, and frame rate are all adjustable on the sender.

+The **Android sender** does the equivalent on an Android device: it captures the screen with MediaProjection into a VirtualDisplay, encodes to H.264 with MediaCodec (hardware-backed on virtually all devices), optionally captures playback audio via AudioPlaybackCapture and encodes it to Opus, and muxes both into the same TCP stream.
+It speaks the identical protocol, so any receiver treats it exactly like the Windows sender.
+It targets Android 10 (API 29) or newer and is aimed at Chromebooks and tablets that run Android apps.
+Android requires an on-screen consent prompt each time capture starts; this is a platform requirement and cannot be bypassed.

-The **Android receiver** listens for the sender, decodes H.264 with Android's MediaCodec straight onto a full-screen surface, decodes Opus to an AudioTrack, and keeps the two in sync on a shared timeline with a small, adjustable buffered delay (the receiver's **Playout buffer** setting — lower for wired/low-latency,
+The **Android receiver** listens for a sender, decodes H.264 with Android's MediaCodec straight onto a full-screen surface, decodes Opus to an AudioTrack, and keeps the two in sync on a shared timeline with a small, adjustable buffered delay (the receiver's **Playout buffer** setting — lower for wired/low-latency,